philomathic-guy/Friend-recommendation-using-movie-data/README.md

 There are two datasets - ip.txt(User ratings dataset) and impfields.txt(Movie dataset)

 The friend recommendation consists of two mappers and two reducers.
-Mapper1 converts the dataset into key, value pairs of
+Mapper1 converts the dataset into key, value pairs of user_id, movie_id Reducer1 combines all the movies watched by a user Mapper2 will just pass the output of Reducer1 in the form of user_id, (movie_id1, movie_id2,...)
+Reducer2 will find the similarity between the mapper output and the data (movies liked) given by the user.